learnSolid2023/learning-material-SOLIDWORKS/README.md

 # learning-material-SOLIDWORKS
-In this repository, you can find all learning material that you will require to follow the tutorials on Twitch
+In this repository, you can find lecture notes and tutorial sheets that you should use before going to the live tutorial sessions on Twitch.